How To Fill Out The Tennessee Articles of Organization

 By default, the effective date is the day the Secretary of State files the formation paperwork.
 Otherwise, enter a different start date.

-The next step provides information regarding whether the LLC is Manager-Managed, Member-Managed, or Director-Managed.
+The next field provides information regarding whether the LLC is Manager-Managed, Member-Managed, or Director-Managed.

 A Member-Managed LLC means the Members are involved with the day-to-day operations of the business.
 Many LLCs are operated and run by the owner, in which case would be Member-Managed.